Montelukast side effects: what patients need to know

 What to watch for in children:

-- New-onset bedwetting in previously dry children
+- New bedwetting in children who were previously dry

 Practical advice for parents:

-NICE guidance for paediatric asthma (BTS/SIGN 2019 guideline) positions montelukast as an add-on option at steps 2 and 3 of the treatment ladder, acknowledging both its benefits and the neuropsychiatric risk.
+NICE guidance for paediatric asthma (the BTS/SIGN 2019 guideline) lists montelukast as an add-on option at steps 2 and 3 of the treatment ladder.

 Allergic and skin reactions